ai-agents

 From Talking to Your AI to Building Agents That Actually Evolve — No Prompt Hacking Required

-Tired of tweaking prompts and swapping models, only to find your AI agents still can't 'evolve'?
-This post reveals a deceptively simple secret: a Markdown-based context system that turned one person's agents from clumsy interns into autonomous powerhouses in just 40 days — using the exact same model throughout.
+Tired of tweaking prompts and swapping models while agents still fail to evolve?
+This post shows a simple Markdown context system that turned one person's agents from clumsy interns into autonomous powerhouses in 40 days, without changing models.

 Your AI Agent Can Code — But Can It Grade Its Own Homework?
 Hamel Husain's Evals Skills Kit